hurlab/DPN_DREX_HumanSpatial/251120_CompHuman-SpatialJCI/ANALYSIS_GUIDE.md

 **File:** `00_enrichment_JCI_Schwann_mouse.R`
 **Output:** `Output_JCI/Enrichment_Analysis/`

-This is the foundational analysis that must be run first, as all downstream analyses (scripts 01-05) depend on its outputs.
-The script reads mouse scRNA-seq DEG files from multiple diet/exercise intervention comparisons (HFDvsSD, DRvsHFD, EXvsHFD, DREXvsHFD) across Schwann cell subtypes (mySC, nmSC, ImmSC, majorSC).
+This is the foundational analysis that must be run first, as all downstream analyses (scripts 01-08) depend on its outputs.
+The script reads mouse scRNA-seq DEG files from multiple diet/exercise intervention comparisons (HFDvsSD, DRvsHFD, EXvsHFD, DREXvsHFD) across Schwann cell subtypes (mySC, nmSC, ImmSC, majorSC, and aggSC).
+Mouse DEGs are filtered using raw p-value < 0.01 (not adjusted p-value) to capture early intervention responses.
+The script first creates aggSC (aggregated Schwann cell) files by combining mySC, nmSC, and ImmSC DEGs, keeping only the most significant gene (lowest p-value) when duplicates exist across subtypes.
 It maps human DEGs from two independent datasets—JCI_SC (Schwann cell spatial transcriptomics) and JCI_Bulk (bulk RNA-seq from diabetic nerve biopsies)—to mouse orthologs using homologene.
+Human DEGs are filtered more stringently (padj < 0.001, |log2FC| > 1) to ensure high-confidence human disease genes.
 For each mouse comparison/cell-type combination, the script calculates overlap gene sets (Mouse∩JCI_SC, Mouse∩JCI_Bulk, JCI_SC∩JCI_Bulk, and all three), as well as unique gene sets for each dataset.
 It then performs GO and KEGG pathway enrichment analysis using richR (with builtin=FALSE for KEGG) on all gene sets that contain ≥5 genes.
 The output includes gene lists, Venn diagrams showing three-way overlaps, and enrichment results tables for each comparison, providing a comprehensive view of shared and unique biological processes between mouse intervention models and human diabetic neuropathy.

 ---